kunstmusik/blue-manual/docs/users/gettingStarted/installation.md

 The benefit to this mode of Csound usage is that it is easier to switch out your version of Csound or use multiple versions of Csound on the same computer.
-It is also a little more stable than using the API in that if Csound crashes for some reason, it won\'t take down Blue with it.
+It is also a little more stable than using the API in that if Csound crashes for some reason, it won't take down Blue with it.
 Also, it may be more performant to use the command-line mode.
 These benefits however need to be weighed against the benefits of using the API, which is described below.